nguyensjsu/sp18-202-optimize-prime/Project Journal.md

 ##### What blockers do I have:
 Need to check if other members have completed the other patterns.

+##### Team Member Name:
+Suhas Hunsimar

+##### What I did since the last weekly scrum:
+* Implemented the State pattern in the project
+* Managed the project board
+* Improved wireframes for the project as the story line

+##### What I plan to do in this week:
+* Fix the bugs for the moving objects, blockers (avengers), and game over feature

+##### What blockers do I have:
+* Require the collision to detect the blockers, and moving objects which will simplify game over feature

 #### XP Core Values
 For this part once the game is almost ready we again took everyones feedback and redesigned our components so that overall game look more appealing.